 - Superbands - a great mobility tool, and can be awesome for supplementing workouts on the road.

 - Mini Bands - awesome for core work, hip rehab, and you can take them anywhere you go!

 - Back Buddy - our favorite self-trigger-point release tool

 - Armaid - for those pesky forearms, this thing is a favorite of rock-climbers, massage therapists and other professional hand-users.

 - Protein Powder (post-workout) - a pure whey protein isolate, this is our go-to post-workout protein source (not including grilled meat and/or fried eggs)

-- Protein Powder (meal-replacement) - a combination of protein sources (casein and whey) make for an effective meal-replacing supplement.
+- Protein Powder (meal-replacement) - a collagen-based protein (from grass-fed beef sources) makes for an effective meal-replacing supplement.

 - Beef Jerky - one of the best choices as an emergency protein snack